-Prerequisite(s): BIO 1105, 1305; and either BIO 1106, 1306 or BIO 1406.
+Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406.

 Lecture, laboratory, and field studies of lakes and streams.
 Emphasis on analysis and interpretation of physical, chemical, and biological factors relating to metabolism and production of aquatic communities.
 Overnight trips may be required.
 (2-6)